In a world that is becoming as busy as it is lazy, it is more important than ever for a business to undertake Local SEO.

 Searching this will show you a map with a few of Google’s recommended companies.

 However, there are still some search terms that are regarded as having a fairly broad search area.

-Just from looking at the map, you can see that Google has chosen to find the best rated, but not necessarily closest firms to me.
+Just from looking at the map, you can see that Google has chosen to find the best rated and most relevant, but not necessarily closest firms to me.